Software

 Model Utilities Inheritance

-The model utilities are miscellaneous things we had to create to augment the Swarm framework to support the IPRL.
-Other ABM packages have analogues to many of these components and when the IPRL is ported to another platform, this package is expected to change accordingly.
+The model utilities are miscellaneous things we had to create to augment the Swarm framework to support the ISL.
+Other ABM packages have analogues to many of these components and when the ISL is ported to another platform, this package is expected to change accordingly.

 Graph Package Inheritance